yazi-rs/plugins/README.md

 - [diff.yazi](diff.yazi) - Diff the selected file with the hovered file, create a living patch, and copy it to the clipboard.
 - [no-status.yazi](no-status.yazi) - Remove the status bar.
 - [mactag.yazi](mactag.yazi) - Bring macOS's awesome tagging feature to Yazi!
 The plugin is only available for macOS just like the name says.

-Note that `ya` is a newly introduced standalone CLI binary, not a shell alias for Yazi (See https://github.com/sxyazi/yazi/issues/914 for details)

-If you don't have it, you can also copy each directory ending with `.yazi` to your `~/.config/yazi/plugins` and manually keep them up to date.